fetchai/etch-demos/README.md

 ### Full Walkthrough Guide

 For an end-to-end walkthrough from how create your Etch contract to how to deploy and interact with it on-chain with the Python [SDK](https://github.com/fetchai/ledger-api-py), go to the following Jupyter Notebook [guide](https://github.com/fetchai/etch-demos/blob/master/demos/guide.ipynb).
 This is basically how the this prototyping app executes under-the-hood.

-Note: The following repo may be migrated to etch-examples: https://github.com/fetchai/etch-examples